grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-migration-handler-for-backend.md

 First of all, plugins don't need to have strongly typed queries.
 While this lowers the barrier for plugin development, plugins that don't define types are harder to scale and maintain.
 The first step in this guide is to add the required files to define the plugin query.

 See the following example: [grafana-plugin-examples#400](https://github.com/grafana/grafana-plugin-examples/pull/400).
 As you can see, there are multiple files to create.
-These files are used for both generating OpenAPI documentation and validating that the received queries are valid.
+These files will be used for both generating OpenAPI documentation and validating that the received queries are valid but it's a feature still in progress that isn't available yet.

 Create these files:

 - `query.go`: This file defines the Golang types for your query.
 For automatic migrations to work, it's important that your query extends the new `v0alpha1.CommonQueryProperties`.
 After that, just define your query custom properties.
 - `query_test.go`: This test file is both used to check that all the JSON files are up to date with the query model and to generate them.
 The first time you execute the test, it will generate these files (so take into account that `query.types.json` needs to exist, even if it's empty).
 - `query.*.json`: Automatically generated files.
-These schemas can be used for OpenAPI documentation, but it's a feature still in progress that isn't available yet.
+These schemas can be used for OpenAPI documentation.

 ### Step 2: Changing the query model